RishiAryal24/italianproject/README.md

-A Pathient Management System using Django fraem work.
+A Patient Management System using Django fraem work.